JerryZhang-cloud/CS224N-Assignment-1/README.md

 # CS224N-Assignment-1
-finalized solution for assignment 1 related coding and submission result
+Finalized solution for assignment 1 related coding and submission result

 Jerry's solution for assignment 1